 It is very important not to dry the protector on high heat.
 This mistake will ruin your protector.
 Brown burn marks on the protector indicates that the product was dried on high heat or got stuck in the heating element of the dryer.
 This is not covered in the warranty.
 Please see washing instructions above.

-To test the waterproof properties of the mattress protector, I poured 10ozs of water in the middle of the protector in a concentrated area to mimic a large spill or accident.
+To test the waterproof properties of the mattress protector, I poured 10 ounces of water in the middle of the protector in a concentrated area to mimic a large spill or accident.

 The cotton terry almost immediately absorbed the water.
-I waited two hours and had no dampness, moisture or any leaks onto the second mattress protector below my mattress (got to play it safe, you know!).
+I waited two hours and had no dampness, moisture or any leaks onto the second mattress protector below my mattress.

 The mattress protector passed the waterproof test for me.
 However, some reviewers had issues with liquids seeping through the protector and ruining the mattress.